byin-cwi/Efficient-spiking-networks/README.md

 # Adaptive (SRNN) Spiking Recurrent  Neural network

 This code implements the adaptive spiking recurrent network with learnable parameters on [Pytorch]([PyTorch](https://pytorch.org/)) for various tasks.
-This is scientific software, and such subject to many modifications; we aim to further improve the software to become more user-friendly and extendible in the future.
+This is scientific software, and as such subject to many modifications; we aim to further improve the software to become more user-friendly and extendible in the future.

 For those wanting to try it out: The best place to start is the Jupyter notebook.
 It’s a quick demonstration of spiking neural networks.